Early emission characterization of TDE 2025aarm: Introduction

-Despite TDEs are expected to be mainly powered by accretion, almost 50 $\%$ of discovered TDEs exhibit faint X-ray radiation or none at all.
-There are two main models trying to explain this diversity.
-In the first scenario, the accretion disk formation is delayed, while the OUV emission is powered by shocks from debris stream–stream collisions near apocenter during the circularization process; the dissipated kinetic energy is thermalized and diffuses through the infalling debris, producing bright OUV emission that is largely decoupled from the X-ray emission from the inner accretion flow \citep{piran2015disk}.
-In the second scenario, the circularizing debris form a viscous accretion disk around the SMBH which can effectively obscure the X-ray emission and reprocess it into OUV wavelengths \citep{rees1988tidal}, with viewing angle effects potentially intervening \citep{dai2018unified}.
+Though TDEs are expected to be mainly powered by accretion, almost 50$\%$ of the discovered TDEs exhibit faint X-ray radiation or none at all.
+There are two main models that attempt to explain this diversity.
+In the first scenario, the accretion disk formation is delayed, while the OUV emission is powered by shocks from debris stream–stream collisions near apocenter during the circularization process.
+The dissipated kinetic energy is thermalized and diffuses through the infalling debris, producing bright OUV emission that is largely decoupled from the X-ray emission from the inner accretion flow \citep{piran2015disk}.
+In the second scenario, the circularizing debris form a viscous accretion disk around the supermassive BH (SMBH), which can effectively obscure the X-ray emission and reprocess it into OUV wavelengths \citep{rees1988tidal}, with viewing angle effects potentially intervening \citep{dai2018unified}.

 The paper is structured as follows: we present the discovery of TDE~2025aarm and the status of multi-wavelength observations in Sect.~\ref{sec:discovery}.
 In Sect.~\ref{Sec:2} we present the optical, UV, and X-rays data used in this analysis.
 In Sect.~\ref{Sec:analysis} we focus on analyzing the spectral features, reconstructing the photospheric parameters, and modeling the light curves of the event.
 Finally, in Sect.~\ref{Sec:7} we discuss our results and draw the final conclusions.